sourcegraph/about/handbook/engineering/roles.md

 ## Switching roles

 Switching between an individual contributor role and a people management role (or vice versa) is a role change (not a promotion or a demotion).
 Each role requires a different set of skills.
 Generally we expect people managers to have experience doing the role of their direct reports.
+Role changes may involve, or be driven by, a team organization change.

 ### Individual contributor to people manager